danielcoral/fmr_obesity/README.md

 # Obesity & Microvascular condition

-Testing the interaction between obesity and microvascular condition using factorial mendelian randomization
+Testing for the interaction between obesity and microvascular condition using factorial mendelian randomization